gandreoliva/ujti/Readme.md

 =======================================================================
 ```

-# Overview
+## Overview
-Ujti (pronounced in English as 'OOhh-tee') is a software package that uses Maxima, Fortran and Python, and calculates null geodesics (as well as other applications) for arbitrary axisymmetric metrics.
+Ujti (pronounced in English as 'OOhh-tee', from Nawat language 'way') is a software package that uses Maxima, Fortran and Python, and calculates null geodesics (as well as other applications) for arbitrary axisymmetric metrics.

 The program has three main starting points:

 1. Symbolic calculations (Maxima)
-    *    Generation of general geodesic equations for an axisymmetric metric (auxiliary program)
+    *    Generation of the geodesic equations from any (analytically defined) axisymmetric metric
-    *    Potential definition: takes a metric and generates Fortran code to evaluate it in 'numerical calculations'
 2. Numerical calculations (Fortran)
     *    Ray-tracing: traces null geodesics
-    *    Gravitational redshift, which also provides data for surface_colors and polar_cap
+    *    General relativistic frequency shift and time of arrival (provides data for the post-processing applications)
 3. Post-processing (Python)
-    *    Plotting
-    *    Filter an arbitrary polar cap (or spot)
+    *    Thermal spectrum of the neutron star
+    *    Light curves from a circular hotspot
-    *    Plot surface points of the neutron star
+    *    General relativistic redshift from the surface of the neutron star

-# Compilation
+    *    Shape of the neutron star as observer by a distant observer

+## Setup instructions
 0. Check that the following (empty) directories exist: `bin/so/`, `data/zt/meta`, `gensrc/`
 1. Symbolic calculations: (metric->geod. eqns.) just run `maxima -b [name of the metric file].mac`.
 This generates the Fortran source code in `gensrc/`
 2. Solvers: `./make_ujti.sh -num [name of the solver file].f90`.
 The available solver files are in `numeric/`, and they provide modules and .o objects that are reused in all applications (no binary executables are generated).
 The auxiliary module in `coord.f90` must also be compiled this way.
 Important note: the file `symbolic/geq-sphax-base.f90` can be also compiled this way, and must be compiled before the next step.